gopalakrishnaPala/az204/Monitor/README.md

     - require custom events and metrics
     - require control over the flow of telemetry
     - Auto-Instrumentation is not available

+- Enable via OpenCensus
+    OpenCensus is an open source, vendor-agnostic, single distribution of libraries to provide metrics collection and distributed tracing of services.

+### Select an availability test
+Can set up recurring tests to monitor availability and responsiveness.
+Three types of availability tests
+- **URL ping test(classic)**
+- **Standard test(preview)**
+- **Custom TrackAvailability test**

+### Troubleshoot app performance by using Application Map
+- Each node on the map represents an application component or its dependencies; has an
+    - Health KPI
+    - Alert status
+-

 ## Azure Monitor Service